yigongliu/PeerDeviceNet_RemoteIntentActivity/README.md

 PeerDeviceNet_RemoteIntentActivity
 ==================================

-a sample activity to send remote intents
+a sample activity using intents/startActivity() to send remote intents